SarthakYadav/fsd50k-pytorch/README.md

 * Try weighted BinaryCrossEntropy to help with the significant label imbalance.
 * Use Focal loss [2] instead of BinaryCrossEntropy

+## Acknowledgements
+Special thanks to [Eduardo Fonseca](https://github.com/edufonseca) for answering my queries and a more comprehensive explanation of the baseline protocol in [1].

 ## References
 [1] Fonseca, E., Favory, X., Pons, J., Font, F. and Serra, X., 2020.
 FSD50k: an open dataset of human-labeled sound events. arXiv preprint arXiv:2010.00475.
 [2] Gemmeke, J.F., Ellis, D.P., Freedman, D., Jansen, A., Lawrence, W., Moore, R.C., Plakal, M. and Ritter, M., 2017, March.
 Audio set: An ontology and human-labeled dataset for audio events.
 In 2017 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 776-780).
 IEEE.
 [3] Lin, T.Y., Goyal, P., Girshick, R., He, K. and Dollár, P., 2017.
 Focal loss for dense object detection.
 In Proceedings of the IEEE international conference on computer vision (pp. 2980-2988).

-## Acknowledgements

-Thanks to implementations